Over the years I’ve been developing film, I must have run into every problem in the book at least once.

-This list isn’t completely exhaustive, but it’s a great learning tool for anyone looking to either overcome the problems they’re currently seeing or how to avoid running into problems in the future.
+This list contains the most common problems film photographers face when developing film.
 If you run into a problem that you can’t find a solution for, feel free to ask us in the comments below or make a post about it on the Official Learn Film Photography Facebook group!

 No images on the film, but showing frame numbers?

-Development was okay, but the camera didn’t expose the film.
+Blank rolls with the numbers showing means development was good, but the camera didn’t expose the film.
 The numbering on the frames is a latent image placed on the outside frame by the film manufacturer.
-That means that these lines will only show up if proper development took place on the film.
+That means that these lines will only show up if proper development took place.

 No images or frame numbers on the film